BoboTiG/py-candlestick-chart/README.md

 new_height = 150
 chart.update_size(new_width, new_height)

-# By the way, did you know that you can update candles in real-time?
+# By the way, did you know that you can add more candles in real-time?
 chart.update_candles(candles[:3])
+# Or completely replace current candles
+chart.update_candles(candles[:3], reset=True)

 chart.draw()
 ```